Dynatrace/ace-box/user-skel/ansible/roles/dt-oneagent/Readme.md

 # dt-oneagent

-This currated role can be used to deploy Dynatrace Oneagent on the acebox.
+This currated role can be used to deploy Dynatrace k8s operator (Dynakube) with a Classic full-stack injection deployment strategy.

+Dynatrace Operator manages classic full-stack injection after the following resources are deployed.

+- OneAgent, deployed as a DaemonSet, collects host metrics from Kubernetes nodes.
+It also detects new containers and injects OneAgent code modules into application pods.

+- Dynatrace Activegate is used for routing, as well as for monitoring Kubernetes objects by collecting data (metrics, events, status) from the Kubernetes API.

+- Dynatrace webhook server validates Dynakube definitions for correctness.

+For the details, please check this link: https://www.dynatrace.com/support/help/shortlink/dto-deploy-options-k8s#classic

 ## Using the role